 MyCPH Frequently Asked Questions

-MyCPH offers patients personalized and secure on-line access to portions of their medical records.
+MyChart offers patients personalized and secure on-line access to portions of their medical records.
 It enables you to securely use the Internet to help manage and receive information about your health.
-With MyCPH, you can use the Internet to:
+With MyChart, you can use the Internet to:

 MyCPH is a free service offered to our patients.

 We take great care to ensure your health information is kept private and secure.
 Access to information is controlled through secure access codes, personal IDs, and passwords.
 Each person controls their password, and the account cannot be accessed without that password.
 Further, MyChart uses the latest 128-bit SSL encryption technology with no caching to automatically encrypt your session with MyChart.
 Unlike conventional e-mail, all MyChart messaging is done while you are securely logged on to our website.

 MyChart is owned and operated by Providence Health & Services and is fully compliant with federal and state laws pertaining to your privacy.
 Your name and e-mail address will be treated with the same care and privacy given your health records and will never be sold.

 You need access to a computer connected to the Internet and an up-to-date browser (such as Internet Explorer).

 Currently, MyChart works with popular internet browsers, such as Internet Explorer, Firefox and Google Chrome on Microsoft Windows based machines, and Safari and Firefox on Mac OS:X. If you are having difficulty getting MyChart to work in your browser, contact the MyChart Help Desk at 1-833-395-2035.
 The help desk is available 24 hours a day, 7 days a week.
 The MyChart Help Desk may recommend the use of a different browser.
 Please also be aware that certain toolbars and browser extensions are known to cause problems with signing into or using MyChart.